BIO101 Introduction to Biotechnology and Chemistry

 B-BIOTEK; B-KJEMI; M-KB.

-Introductory course in biotechnology and chemistry, including information technology.
-Lecture in bioethics and plagiarism.
-Lectures and laboratory exercises from different fields in biotechnology and chemistry.
-Excursion to businesses in the biotechnological and chemical industry.
+Introductory course in biotechnology and chemistry, including bioinformatics.
+Lectures in bioethics and plagiarism.
+Lectures and laboratory exercises covering various fields in biotechnology and chemistry.
+Excursion to businesses in the biotechnological and chemical industry gives insight into how chemical and biotech industry work towards reaching the UN sustainability goals.
 An introduction to laboratory health and safety (HSE).

 After completing "Introduction to biotechnology and chemistry" (BIO101) the student will: